 There are many reports circulating today about fake Oxycodone pills.
 The reports state that these counterfeit Oxycodone pills are actually Heroin, a highly addictive and dangerous drug.
 Among other opioids, counterfeit Oxycodone is becoming more and more rampant in today’s illegal drug trade.

-Oxycodone and Heroin – How to tell them apart
+Oxycodone and Counterfeit Oxycodone – How to Tell Them Apart

 Even though there are many similarities between the real and counterfeit pills, here is what you want to look for to spot the fakes:

 - Look at the texture of the pill.
-Real Oxycodone has a uniform speckle pattern, the counterfeits usually have much larger specks.
+Real Oxycodone has a uniform speckle pattern, the counterfeit Oxycodone pills usually have much larger specks.

 - Lick the pill.
 If it doesn’t taste extremely bitter, you are dealing with a counterfeit.

 - When you wet the pill, notice if the color changes.
 If it begins to turn a yellowish color, it is fake.

 - Smell the pill.
 If it is made with Heroin, it will often smell a little bit like vinegar.

 You may be surprised to learn that the molecular structure of Heroin and Oxycodone and nearly identical.
 After all, Oxycodone and Heroin are both semi-synthetic drugs that are derived from the exact same plant, the Opium Poppy.
 They also act in the same manner in the body, lingering in the brain and affecting the neuroreceptors that allow cells to communicate with one another.
 So that prompts another question, is Oxycodone like Heroin?